-Ministry of Health Funding (continued)
+Ministry of Health Funding

-Transfer payment amounts to Health Service Providers are based on the terms of the Health Service Provider Accountability Agreements with the LHIN, including any amendments made throughout the year.
-During the year, the LHIN authorizes the transfer of cash to the Health Service Providers.
+Transfer payment amounts to HSPs are based on the terms of the Health Service Provider Accountability Agreements with the LHIN, including any amendments made throughout the year.
+During the year, the LHIN authorizes the transfer of cash to the HSPs.
 The cash associated with the transfer payment flows directly from the MOH and does not flow through the LHIN bank account.

-LHIN Financial Statements do not include transfer payment funds not included in the Ministry-LHIN Accountability Agreement.
+LHIN Financial Statements do not include transfer payment funds not included in the MLAA.